UNIZG-FER-D307/semseg-in-adverse-conditions/README.md

  ## Running

+ We provide three scripts:

+- [SNCN_train_city.py](SNCN_train_city.py): This script is used for training SwiftNet+ConvNext on the `Cityscapes` training subset and evaluating it on the `Cityscapes` validation split.
+- [generate_pseudolabels.py](generate_pseudolabels.py): This script generates pseudolabels for unlabeled data, saving the generated pseudolabels in the `args.output_pseudo` folder, along with colorized versions of the pseudolabels in the same directory.
+- [generate_predictions.py](generate_predictions.py): This script generates predictions for custom images, saving the resulting predictions in the `args.output_pred` folder, along with colorized versions of the segmentation maps.

 ### Environment Installation

 Before running the acdc-semseg project, make sure you have [miniconda](https://docs.conda.io/en/latest/miniconda.html) or [anaconda](https://docs.anaconda.com/free/anaconda/install/index.html) installed on your system.
 Follow the steps below to set up the required environment: